 About Chris Davis

-Christopher M. Davis, founder of the Davis Law Group, has been a licensed attorney in the state of Washington since 1993.
+Christopher M. Davis, founder of the Davis Law Group, has been a licensed personal injury lawyer in the state of Washington since 1993.
 He has tried dozens of personal injury cases to verdict and has successfully handled and resolved hundreds of accident claims.
 He has been a Washington ‘Super Lawyer' for seven years in a row for his expertise and success in litigating personal injury claims.
 You can learn more about the firm by visiting: http://www.DavisLawGroupSeattle.com.